Equivariant K-theory of toric orbifolds: Cell-structure of orbifolds

-\begin{remark} Given a retraction sequence of simple polytope $Q$ one can define a directed graph on 1-skeleton of $Q$ in the following way.
+\begin{remark} Given a retraction sequence of simple polytope $Q$ one can define a directed graph on the 1-skeleton of $Q$ in the following way.
 Let $\{(B_i, P_i, v_i)\}_{i=1}^m$ be a retraction sequence of $Q$.
 We order the vertices of $Q$ as $v_1 < v_2 < \ldots < v_m$.
-We assign a direction from $v_s$ to $v_r$ on an edge with end points $v_s, v_r$ if $v_s > v_r$.
-This directed graph has the property: if $k$ many edges are coming toward the vertex $v_i$ then $\dim P_i =k$. \end{remark}
+We assign a direction from $v_s$ to $v_r$ if there is an edge with end points $v_s, v_r$ and $v_s > v_r$.
+This directed graph has the property that if $s_i$ number of edges end at the vertex $v_i$ then $\dim P_i =s_i$. \end{remark}